Chris-Johnston/Easier68k/README.md

 NOTE: Easier68k is currently under heavy production and is not stable.

+### Future Development Roadmap

+Currently Easier68k is incomplete and is lacking in some ways that prevent it from being considered "fully featured".

+Some goals for future development are:

+ - Complete implementation of 68k opcodes.
+    - Complete implementation of everything floating point related.
+    - Further development of alternative TRAP interaction.
+(Including graphics and sounds.)
+ - Implementation of accurate clock cycle measurement.
+ - Interface development:
+    - Development of editor plugins for IDEs.
+Options considered were Atom and VSCode.
+    - Development of GUI and editor software that directly interacts with the core package.
+    - Further development of the interactive CLI shell.
+    - Development of non-interactive command line tools.
+(Ones that don't run in a shell.)
+ - Simplification of the installation and packaging process, as well as any other quality of life enhancements for users wishing to install the software.

+Specific tasks for development are found on the Issues tab.

 ### Motivation

 There are very few 68K simulators and assemblers and the ones that exist were all found to be lacking in some areas.